mbarkhau/sbk/READMEv2.md

  1. Have access to the wallet names
  2. Have a guaranteed to work way to gain access to the wallet names at the appropriate time.

-You might satisfy 1. for example by writing all wallet names down on each SBK-Share or by sending them to those who will be responsible for your estate.
+You might satisfy 1. for example by writing all wallet names down on each `share` or by sending them to those who will be responsible for your estate.

 [href_wiki_plausible_deniability]: https://en.wikipedia.org/wiki/Plausible_deniability